webix-hub/docs/data/kanban/configuration.md

 As you can see, tasks in the upper row of the 2nd column are placed next to each other.

-The following section of the article gives the details of creating such a configuration.
+The following section of the article gives the details on creating such a configuration.

+{{sample
+63_kanban/04_layouts/02_complex_layout.html
+}}

 Changing structure of Kanban lists
 ----------------------------------